Okay, so no big surprise here, but weekends are pretty much my favorite thing.

 So, with this laundry list of things I look for in a salsa, this tends to narrow down the available options considerably.
 But there are actually a few out there that I really enjoy.
 Overall, I find that the big-brand ones never get it quite right, but several of the locally made options that are available in my area do a decent job.

 Now, onto this recipe here.
 It’s not a salsa recipe (though I really should get to making my own from scratch…).
 Rather, this is a super simple breakfast that is greatly enhanced by the addition of a few dollops of good quality salsa, and you’ll be ready to go if you have a favorite on hand in the cabinet, for whenever the mood strikes.

-It takes a bit of time to get this dish onto the table since the sweet potatoes are a firm root vegetable that takes some time to cook, but you should still be out of the kitchen and enjoying a piping hot meal in under 45 minutes.
+It takes a bit of time to get this dish onto the table since the sweet potatoes are a firm root vegetable that takes some time to cook.
+But it’s worth it.
+We love any savory sweet potato hash!
+You should still be out of the kitchen and enjoying a piping hot meal in under 45 minutes.

 I know, I know, if you’re at risk of a hangry outburst, this sounds atrocious for breakfast.
 Three things to keep in mind: